Pompateh/trackin/README.md

     "timestamp" TIMESTAMPTZ DEFAULT now()
 );

--- Function to add creator as admin to project_members CREATE OR REPLACE FUNCTION public.add_creator_as_admin() RETURNS TRIGGER AS $$
-BEGIN
-  INSERT INTO public.project_members (project_id, user_id, role)
-  VALUES (NEW.id, NEW.created_by, 'admin')
-  ON CONFLICT (project_id, user_id) DO NOTHING; -- Prevents error if member already exists RETURN NEW;
-END;
-$$ LANGUAGE plpgsql SECURITY DEFINER;

--- Trigger to call the function after a project is created DROP TRIGGER IF EXISTS on_project_created ON public.projects;
-CREATE TRIGGER on_project_created
-  AFTER INSERT ON public.projects
-  FOR EACH ROW EXECUTE PROCEDURE public.add_creator_as_admin();

 -- Helper function to check project membership and break recursion CREATE OR REPLACE FUNCTION public.is_project_member(p_project_id uuid, p_user_id uuid) RETURNS boolean AS $$